Residency – Anatomic Pathology Rotations

 Autopsy

-The Autopsy division provides medical examiner services to 23 adjoining counties and, in 2018, performed just under 900 autopsies and external examinations.
+The Autopsy division provides medical examiner services to 23 adjoining counties and, in 2023, performed 630 medical examiner autopsies and nearly 550 external examinations.
 In addition, the Autopsy division provides autopsy services to ECU Health Medical Center and several of her sister hospitals in the region.
-In this role, approximately 80-100 hospital autopsies are performed.
+In this role, approximately 40 hospital autopsies were performed in 2023.
+Hospital autopsies are on an upward trajectory in 2024.
 Residents interact directly with clinicians, medical students, law enforcement, and others on this busy service.
-The residents perform both hospital and medical examiner autopsies during the four required blocks which are spread over the first three years of training.
+The residents perform both hospital and medical examiner autopsies during the three required blocks which are spread over the first three years of training.
 Residents learn the technical elements of autopsy performance, tissue preparations, gross and microscopic analysis, and report writing, assuming increasing responsibility as their skill levels improve.
 All residents are introduced to the key legal and social aspects of the autopsy, from the rights of families to requirements of the legal system and elements and rules of the medical examiner statutes.
 Opportunities to participate in death scene investigation are also available.
 Neuropathology is a significant component of the autopsy and residents are encouraged to sign out the brain slides with the neuropathologist.
 Journal clubs, gross conferences and didactics round out the educational experience on service.
 Electives in forensics are available to upper level residents.
 A forensic pathology fellowship is available to residents after completion of their anatomic and/or clinical pathology residency.

 Cytopathology

 Cytopathology is a fast-paced rotation for PGY2 residents and above.
 Over the course of training, residents will complete four required blocks of cytology.
 Elective and away rotations are also available.
-Residents work with the cytopathology fellow and alternate daily between an exfoliative and an aspiration service.
-They stay busy assisting with and interpreting rapid on site evaluations, fluids, and find needle aspirations.
-Recent annual statistics show the department interprets approximately 3800 gynecologic specimens and 3800 non-gynecologic specimens, with 2200 fine needle aspirations.
+Residents stay busy assisting with and interpreting rapid on-site evaluations, fluids, and fine needle aspirations.
+Recent annual statistics show the department interprets approximately 4700 gynecologic specimens and 3023 non-gynecologic specimens, with about 1100 fine needle aspirations.
 A broad spectrum of non-gynecologic and gynecologic specimens is seen with a particularly busy pulmonary service.
 The variety of educational cases is supplemented with lectures, glass-slide conferences, and journal clubs.
 Residents regularly engage directly with clinicians in obtaining clinical information, explaining diagnoses, and providing results.
 They are also exposed to the technical side of cytology and the regulatory and management aspects, including cytology laboratory inspections.

 Intro to Pathology